I was going to write about the three main reasons America failed in Iraq:

 This is the hair I wanted:

-Peggy fucking Lipton.
-Oh Goddess how I revere you, want to be you, hip, edgy, cool under fire with silken locks one could drape across one’s shoulders like an ermine cape worn whilst meeting a KGB operative in Red Square in Moscow speaking the Pomor dialect into a headset before a rendezvous with Sean Connery in a confessional at Saint Basil’s Cathedral.
+Oh Goddess, how I revere you, want to be you, hip, edgy, cool under fire with silken locks one could drape across one’s shoulders, like an ermine cape worn whilst meeting a KGB operative in Red Square in Moscow speaking the Pomor dialect into a headset before a rendezvous with Sean Connery in a confessional at Saint Basil’s Cathedral.

 No, no. That hair would never be mine.
 Here I am again in college: